Level 1, Ports of Auckland Building, Sunderland Street, Mechanics Bay, Auckland 1010

 Auckland cruise port

-Each cruise ship in Auckland adds around NZD 1 million to the local economy.
-Each cruise passenger to New Zealand injects into the country’s economy around NZD 1700.
-In 2010, New Zealand was recognized as the 4th largest international passenger cruising market - following Australia, UK and USA.
+Port Auckland's cruising industry is a large contributor to the city economy.
+Each ship call brings in about NZD 1 million from passenger spending.
+For 2010 was estimated that the region received over NZD 177,4 million from direct expenditure by arriving passengers and crew.
+Each cruise passenger to NZ injects into country’s economy ~NZD 1700.
+In 2010, New Zealand was ranked as the 4th largest international passenger cruising market - following Australia, UK and USA.

 - (statistics) during season 1996-1997 the port handled only 27 ship calls and around 19400 passengers.

 - (statistics) in season 2005-2006, the port handled 48 cruise ship calls with over 100,000 passengers.

 - In March 2010, the world's second-largest cruise company - Royal Caribbean (RCCL) - announced its decision to open a dedicated office in NZ catering to the increasing numbers of local residents taking cruise ship travel vacations.
 RCCL acquired part of the Auckland-based travel agency "Cruise Vacations", which served its brand lines since 1990.
 Since April 2010, the NZ office is overseen by "Royal Caribbean Cruises Australia" and supports all operations for the RCCL's 3 brands - RCI, Celebrity and Azamara.
 RCCL opened its Sydney-based office in December 2008.

 - During season 2010-2011, a total of 87 cruise ships visited Auckland, carrying 138,200 passengers and 56,400 crew, bringing around NZD 305 million into NZ's economy, plus around NZD 177 million into Auckland.